KratosMultiphysics/Kratos/docs/pages/Applications/Structural_Mechanics_Application/Boundary_Conditions/PythonModulesForProcesses.md

 # Python Modules for Processes

 ## AssignVectorVariableProcess:
-- This process assigns a given value (vector) to the nodes belonging to a certain submodelpart.
+- This process assigns a given value (vector) to the nodes belonging to a certain modelpart.
 - Following are the default settings for the parameters of this process inside the ProjectParameters.json

 ```json